bdshieh/pyfield/README.md

 python setup.py install
 ```

-Please refer to the following for help installing on different operating systems or without root priviledges:
+Please refer to the following for help installing on different operating systems or without root privileges:
 [Install MATLAB Engine API for Python](https://uk.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html)
 [Install MATLAB Engine API for Python in Nondefault Locations](https://uk.mathworks.com/help/matlab/matlab_external/install-matlab-engine-api-for-python-in-nondefault-locations.html)

 ## Tests

 To test the integrity of the installation, use pytest:
 ``` sh
 pytest --pyargs pyfield
 ```

 ## Usage

 Usage and syntax are nearly identical to the MATLAB version of Field II.
 For example, to calculate the spatial impulse response of a 32-element linear array:
 ``` python
 from pyfield import PyField